wet-boew/wet-boew-documentation/governance/meeting.md

 	* David E. want to add a paragraph about when to use this pattern and to only considerate it for special use case.
 	* Pierre D. will add a reference ot the screen reader test that was run.
 * DTO has updated the guidance on to not use the Carrousel.
 We would add it to the carrousel working example once we get the text.
+* It was requested to re-word the Status column in the GCWeb Provisional features.
 * The following provisional feature will become stable
 	* bg-img
 	* bg-cover